Translations at the Rose Theatre

 Photos: Mark Douet

-Translations is on at the Rose Theatre until 3rd May 2014, for more information or to book visit here.
+Translations is at the Rose Theatre until 3rd May 2014.
+For further information or to book visit the theatre’s website here.

 Watch Brian Friel speak about the production here: